 The Hideaway: Located on the garden level of the house.
 Lounge/Kitchen/Diner: Induction hob, sink, microwave oven, dining table and 2 chairs, sofa, TV.
 Bedroom 5: Built in king size bed with storage underneath.
-Wet room with shower, sink and w.c.
-(The hideaway area has limited head room)
+Wet Room: Shower, basin, w.c.
+(The Hideaway area has limited head room - approx 6ft in height)

 GARDEN & PARKING: Parking for 3 cars on front driveway, extra on-road parking available on first come first served basis.
 Large lawned garden with mature hedges to rear.
 Play house (used at guests own risk).

-Pets Welcome: Maximum 3 pets allowed, £25 per week.
+Pets Welcome: Maximum 3 pets allowed, £25 per pet per week.